nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;After a hectic long day, it is time to rest, so you <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;can exit the program by typing<br>
 >> `exit`<br><br>

+Now that you have all the commands on hand, go and try it out!

 ## 4. FAQ

 &nbsp;&nbsp;&nbsp;&nbsp;<b>4.1 General:</b><br>